 - L Remember your mercy, O Lord, and your steadfast love, for they have been from of old. - You who fear the Lord, trust in the Lord!
-He is their help and their shield. - L The Lord has remembered us; he will bless us; he will bless the house of Israel; he will bless the house of Aaron; - he will bless those who fear the Lord, both the small and the great. - L We will bless the Lord from this time forth and forevermore.
+He is their help and their shield. - L The Lord has remembered us; he will bless us; he will bless the house of Israel; he will bless the house of Aaron; - C he will bless those who fear the Lord, both the small and the great. - L We will bless the Lord from this time forth and forevermore.
 Praise the Lord! - Glory be to the Father and to the Son and to the Holy Spirit; as it was in the beginning, is now, and will be forever.
 Amen. - L Remember your mercy, O Lord, and your steadfast love, for they have been from of old.

+L O Lord,

+L O Christ,

-O Lord, C Have Mercy on us.
+L O Lord,

-O Christ, C Have Mercy on us.
+C Have Mercy on us.

+L O Lord,

-O Lord, C Have Mercy on us.
+C Have Mercy on us.